hardik5257/TradeValidator/README.txt

 - The program will generate 4 files
   (1) AllAcceptedOrders.txt contains all accepted orders
   (2) AllRejectedOrders.txt contains all rejected orders
-  (3) OrdersAcceptedByBroker contains accepted orders with brokerName and tradeIds (4) OrdersRejectedByBroker contains rejected orders with brokerName and tradeIds
+  (3) OrdersAcceptedByBroker.txt contains accepted orders with brokerName and tradeIds (4) OrdersRejectedByBroker.txt contains rejected orders with brokerName and tradeIds